Postal and proxy voting

 If you wish to have a proxy vote for a specific period of time or indefinitely, you need to give the reason and ask someone (e.g. your doctor, nurse or employer) to sign your application.

 If you are in any doubt as to which form you should use, contact Electoral Services.

-Have you had a postal vote for over 5 years?
+If you have had a postal vote for over 5 years

 You will receive a letter early in the year asking you to complete a form to provide your up to date signature so that our records are correct.